ajayaraman/CarND-VehicleDetection/README.md

 While the detector does well on first two images, it misses the white vehicles on the 3rd example.

+### Smoothing results using past history

+To handle cases where the detector did not detect the vehicles in a frame I used a heatmap of past N frames and thresholded the detections to obtain a mask image.
+Through experimentation I determined that a history of 5 frames was sufficient to obtain better and smoother detection results.
+This code is in the smooth_detections() function in [det_vehicles.py](det_vehicles.py)

+Here's a mask output image of thresholded regions in an image
+![test1.jpg][images/test1.jpg]
+![maskout.png][images/maskout.png]

+From this mask the bounding boxes are obtained using two successive OpenCV findCounters function followed by getBoundingRect

 ### Video Implementation
 Here's a [link to my video result](./out_project_video.mp4)